f5devcentral/f5-agility-labs-adc/docs/class8/Module1/lab1-3.rst

          }
        }

-12. Click the update button at the bottom of the page to save the changes.
+12. Click the **Finished** button at the bottom of the page to save the changes.

 Assign New iRule to Virtual Server